chernandez321/chernandez321.github.io/README.md

 npm run build

 Then upload or connect the generated build files according to your hosting provider’s instructions.

-## Can I connect a custom domain to my Lovable project?

-Yes.

-Most hosting providers allow you to connect a custom domain through their dashboard.
-After deployment:

-Go to your hosting provider’s domain or DNS settings.

 Add or connect your custom domain.

 Update your DNS records as instructed by the provider.